 2.30 – 3.00 Ways to create a positive mental health environment in schools – There are many ways to do this, including using the Walk in My Shoes resources to develop positive mental wellbeing, building a Wellness Wall in high visibility areas, entering competitions that get young people thinking and talking about mental health

-3.00 – 3.45 MindYourSelfie – What is self-care?
-Why it’s important to practice it?
+3.00 – 3.45 Self-Care: Minding Your Own Mental Health Why it’s important to practice it?
 It’s important to practice what we preach.
 If Teachers and those who work with young people don’t manage their own mental health, then they are not leading by example.
 Self-care is important, it’s not selfish and it needs to done regularly.
 This session will offer practical ways to incorporate self-care into a busy work day

 3.45 – 4.00 – Closing and feedback